Victoria MacKenzie-Childs

-Victoria MacKenzie-Childs (August 26, 1948) is a ceramic artist who along with her husband Richard founded the luxury home goods firm MacKenzie-Childs in 1983.
+Victoria MacKenzie-Childs (August 26, 1948 – March 4, 2026) was an American ceramic artist who, along with her husband Richard, founded the luxury home goods firm MacKenzie-Childs in 1983.
 A beacon of Madison Avenue in New York City in the 1990s, their "chic boutique" showcased their distinctly whimsical style that the New York Post once described as "Mary Poppins meets Alice in Wonderland."
-The company was stolen from them in 2001.
-Victoria is the mother of organic textile designer Heather Chaplet.

-Biography

-Born in San Francisco, Victoria received a Bachelor of Fine Arts degree from Indiana University in 1970, and from 1970 to 1974 continued her studies at Boston Museum of Fine Arts while teaching at Massachusetts College of Art in Boston.
-From 1976 to 1983 - the year MacKenzie-Childs was founded - she worked as a freelance clothing and costume designer.
+They lost control of the company in 2001 following bankruptcy proceedings.

+Background

+MacKenzie-Childs was born August 26, 1948, in San Francisco.
+She moved to Madison, Indiana, in 1960 when her father got a job as a sales manager for Grote Manufacturing.
+She was active in 4-H and an artist, winning a blue ribbon at the Indiana State Fair for one of her ceramics.
+In 1966, she graduated from Madison Consolidated High School.
+That year, the family moved to Indianapolis, Indiana.

-Victoria was a member of the class of '77 at New York State College of Ceramics at Alfred University.
+MacKenzie-Childs earned a Bachelor of Fine Arts degree from Indiana University in 1970.
+She married Stephen Nelson Conrad on April 11, 1970, in Indianapolis.
+She divorced him in 1973 and married Richard in August of 1974.
+She went on to take graduate courses at Harvard and Radcliffe.
+She graduated in 1977 from the New York State College of Ceramics at Alfred University.
 Before considering enrolling at Alfred, she learned pottery pioneer Wayne Higby was headed to Alfred to teach.
 Determined to work with him, the school became her prime prospect.
 Higby eventually became her teacher and mentor, and both she and Richard received their Master of Fine Arts with him.
-Decades later, Higby said in a court document: "They each are the 'real thing'".
-In 2017 Victoria and Richard delivered Alfred University's 181st commencement address.
-In his introduction, Alfred President Mark Zupan referenced the duo's "artist's magic touch" and their "unsurpassed influence on the work of today’s artists and designer brands."
+In 2017, Victoria and Richard delivered Alfred University's 181st commencement address.

-Following graduate school, Victoria and Richard moved to Stoke Gabriel in Devon, England, where they worked for a small pottery store and taught art at South Devon College.
-They also designed and made clothing for stage and street wear.
+Following graduate school, Victoria and Richard moved to Stoke Gabriel in Devon, England, where they worked for a small pottery store and Richard taught art at South Devon College.
+They also designed and made clothing for stage and evening wear.

-In 1994 Victoria and Richard received the regional Entrepreneur of the Year award at the Marriott Marquis Hotel in New York.
+In 1994, the couple received a joint regional Entrepreneur of the Year Award at the Marriott Marquis Hotel in New York.
+She was the mother of organic textile designer Heather Chaplet.

 The original MacKenzie-Childs

-Victoria and Richard's fledgling focus was on high-end, hand-crafted majolica dinnerware and glassware, and as they became more established they expanded to include linens, lamps, tassels, trims, and imaginative household furnishings by experimenting with old abandoned furniture they rebuilt, upholstered and painted.
+Victoria and Richard's fledgling focus was on high-end, hand-crafted majolica dinnerware and glassware, and as they became more established they expanded to include linens, lamps, tassels, trims, and imaginative household furnishings by experimenting with old abandoned furniture they rebuilt, upholstered, and painted.
 Aside from their flagship Madison Avenue store that opened in 1993, top retailers like Bergdorf Goodman and Neiman Marcus created exclusive MacKenzie-Childs shops within their stores.
 The brand appeared for sale in more than 150 upscale speciality retailers throughout the United States.

-The notable outfit Bunch Auctions once described their lavish style: "From side chairs with backrests of landscape painted fish, to a rattan floor lamp with a thistle fringed shade resting on a quartet of white ceramic rabbits, to an aptly named 'ridiculous bench' with reversible cushion and gilt detail."
+The notable outfit Bunch Auctions once described their lavish style: "From side chairs with backrests of landscape painted fish, to a rattan floor lamp with a thistle fringed shade resting on a quartet of white ceramic rabbits, to an aptly named 'ridiculous bench' with reversible cushions and gilt detail."

-In 2001, after their company was stolen, Richard and Victoria launched Richard and Victoria Emprise under which they continue to create and sell their nascent designs."